Orbiter (simulator)

-Orbiter is a space flight simulator program developed to simulate spaceflight using realistic Newtonian physics.
-The simulator was released on 27 November 2000; the latest edition, labeled "Orbiter 2024", was released on 31 December 2024.
-On 27 July 2021, its developer, Martin Schweiger, announced to the community that Orbiter is being published under open source MIT License.
+Orbiter is a space flight simulator video game developed to simulate spaceflight using realistic Newtonian physics.
+The game was released on 27 November 2000; and the latest edition, labeled "Orbiter 2024", was released on 31 December 2024.
+The developer, Martin Schweiger, announced to the community that Orbiter is being published under the open source MIT License.

 Orbiter was developed by Martin Schweiger, a senior research fellow in the computer science department at University College London, who felt that space flight simulators at the time were lacking in realistic physics-based flight models, and decided to write a simulator that made learning physics concepts enjoyable.
 It has been used as a teaching aid in classrooms, and a community of add-on developers have created a multitude of add-ons to allow users to fly assorted real and fictional spacecraft and add new planets or planetary systems.